EHMD28/m-calc_ver.4/README.md

 # M-Calculator Version 4

+A fully featured CLI scientific calculator (which I probably should have written this in Rust because string parsing in C is physically painful).
-A fully featured CLI scientific calculator. **THIS PROJECT IS A WIP**
+**WARNING: THIS PROJECT IS MOSTLY FINISHED, BUT STILL A WIP**

 ## Usage